opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

    cd DUTScript
    ```

-3. Login to the docker of your local repo and make sure it is accessible
+3. Log in to the docker of your local repo and make sure it is accessible
     ```
     docker login <local_docker_reg>
     ```